What types of printing does Phillips provide?

 G7 master qualification means that we’ve met a color and reproduction quality standard as set forth by Idealliance in commercial printing and proofing.
 G7 is a set of specifications for achieving gray balance and allows us to reproduce visual similarity across all of our print processes.
 In short, our proofers match our offset presses, which match our digital presses, which also match other G7 printers.

-There are two general factors to consider when choosing a paper: weight and finish.
+There are four general factors to consider when choosing a paper: type, weight, finish and color.

-Paper weight (also known as thickness) is often measured by pound within categories of text and cover.
+Paper weight: Also referred to as thickness, paper weight is often measured by pound within categories of text and cover.
 Common weights from lightest to heaviest are 60lb. text, 80lb. text, 100lb. text, 80lb. cover, and 100lb. cover.

 What is the difference between matte paper and uncoated paper?

 Matte paper is a coated stock.
-It is similar to dull, silk, or satin paper.
-The coating allows the ink to set up on the paper more, producing brighter colors and sharper images.
-Uncoated paper does not have a coating, which allows the ink to soak into the paper more and thus producing softer colors.
+It is similar to silk, dull or satin paper.
+The coating allows the ink to set up on the paper, producing brighter colors and sharper images.
+Uncoated paper does not have a coating, which allows the ink to soak into the paper and thus producing softer colors.
 Uncoated paper is best for writing, although both papers can be written on.

 What is the difference between pages, spreads, and sheets?